Some headache symptoms occur specifically in the back of the head. Possible causes include tension, migraine, and

 We also take a look at their symptoms, possible treatments, and prevention methods.

-Tension or tension-type headaches (TTH) usually cause forehead pain, but they are also the most common cause of pain in the back of the head.
-They can last for up to 7 days, but they can also be brief, lasting for as little as 30 minutes.
+Tension or tension-type headaches (TTH) usually cause tightness or pressure around the forehead, and may also cause discomfort in the neck, shoulders, or scalp.
+These headaches can last for up to 7 days, but they can also be brief, lasting for as little as 30 minutes.

 The symptoms of a tension-type headache are:

-- a feeling of tightening around the back or front of the head
+- a feeling of tightening around the head, which can include the back of the head and may also affect the face or neck

 - pain that is mild to moderate but occasionally severe